Aatu/FieryVoid/CHAMELEON_SENSORS_PLAN.md

 - **Server-side masking only.** The client is fully inspectable (`window.gamedata`, devtools).
 Anything the enemy's browser receives is public knowledge.
 The disguise must be applied while building the outgoing per-player JSON, *never* by hiding things client-side.
 - **Hard gating.** One ship in ~2000 has this system.
 The whole feature sits behind a single per-load boolean; a game with no CSS ship pays for one `false` check.
 No per-ship, per-system or per-shot work in the common path.
+- **`None` is the default disguise.** The suite ships set to *"no disguise — the Dargan appears as itself"* (D10).
+That is the state of every existing Dargan and of any newly bought one the player does not configure, and it leaves the gate `false`.
+Everything below describes the ship only once a player has actively chosen a simulacrum.
 - **`autoload.php` entries are added by the user**, never by the assistant.
 Two new classes are expected (`ChameleonSensors` PHP + JS).
 - **No bundle commits** (`game.legacy.bundle.js` / `gamelobby.legacy.bundle.js` / `UI.bundle.js` are build artefacts).
 - **Positional system ids.** `ChameleonSensors` must replace `ElintScanner` *in place* at [dargan.php:35](source/server/model/ships/centauri/dargan.php#L35) — same `addPrimarySystem` position, same constructor arity — or every stored `systemid` for that ship shifts.